 What this implies is that the listener becomes more receptive, trusting, and empathetic to the storyteller since both their brains are synchronized.
 And when infused with facts and data, stories or narratives can be a highly potent tool to bring about organizational change and shape business outcomes.

-Why businesses should adopt data-driven storytelling
+Why should businesses adopt data storytelling?

-Businesses today are collecting more data than ever from various sources like social media, research firms, and their own processes in the form of analytics reports and logs.
+Today, businesses across industries are collecting more data than ever from various sources like social media, research firms, and their own processes in the form of analytics reports and logs.
 All this data can be used to analyze existing trends and make informed decisions.

 However, most businesses are unable to make the most of their data.
 That’s because business leaders who are not data-savvy may have a hard time making sense of this data even after it is cleaned, sorted, and visualized by data analysts.

 And since stories have greater influential power than just data alone, data-driven storytelling can actually transform the way an organization functions and lead to improved business outcomes.
+It adds purpose and meaning to insights and makes it easy for businesses to process complex business information.
+Marrying data analytics with storytelling makes visualizations more engaging and impactful, helps in keeping the audience engaged, and leaves a lasting impact on them.

 - They can invest in training their data analysts to be good storytellers.
 It may take some time, but eventually, they can have analysts capable of providing insights through easy-to-consume narratives.
 Or,